jldec/cloudflare-pages-test/markdown/running-a-compiled-deno-script-in-a-github-action.md

 Both commands are defined as scripts in [package.json](https://github.com/jldec/cloudflare-pages-test/blob/main/package.json).

-`curl -LO` downloads the Linux binary from the GitHub release described earlier.
+`curl -LO` downloads the Linux binary from the GitHub release.
+Running curl here gives the preview server time to start listening on port 3001, before commencing the scan.

 ## Success